aymantarek16/admin-dashboard/README.md

 # Admin Dashboard

-A Website Administrator Dashboard  for administrators to manage and monitor different aspects of the website.
+A Website Administrator Dashboard to manage and monitor different aspects of the website.
 It provides tools and features to control content, track analytics, manage user billing, and configure settings.

 ### library Used: